ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-The implementation is simlar to before, the only difference is that we have to
+The implementation is smilar to before.
+The only difference is that we have to
 populate the read-only properties `keys` and `constructors` from the layout
 type.
 You can see that some duplicate code started to emerge: